ccycdb/ccycdb.github.io/README.md

 -m   : Database searching program you plan to use (diamond|usearch|blast).

 -f   : Specify the extensions of your sequence files (E.g. fastq, fastq.gz, fasta, fasta.gz, fq, fq.gz, fa, fa.gz) or (faa, fna) or (diamond|usearch|blast).

-      When using "-situation tablular", -f supports "diamond|usearch|blast".

-      Ensure that filetype is support for the tool selected by -m option.
+      When using "-situation tablular", -f supports "diamond|usearch|blast".Ensure that filetype is support for the tool selected by -m option.

       (E.g., if -m usearch, the supported file types for -f are "fastq|fasta," and for "-m blast," they are "fasta|fa").

 -s   : (nucl|prot) Sequence type.